 Shakespeare.
 The final project for this course was a short film adaptation of Shakespeare’s Cymbeline.
 Working in groups of 7-8, students wrote and filmed their own adaptations, aiming to call attention to a contemporary social issue through the lens of Shakespearean drama.
 This project brought together class discussions and assignments focusing on gender/race and performance, adaptation, and cinematography. (assignment sheet)

 This course also featured five low-stakes performance exercises, in which students worked in groups to perform alternate versions of the same scenes from Shakespeare’s plays.
-These activities helped students to better understand historical stage practices such as doubling and pulling audience members into a scene, while also empowering them to approach intimidating and seemingly fixed texts and produce new meaning.
+These activities helped students to better understand historical stage practices (such as doubling and incorporating audience members into a scene), while also empowering them to approach intimidating and seemingly fixed texts and produce new meaning.